Winston-Salem Northern Beltway: Future

-A "Southern Beltway" connecting the eastern and western segments in Forsyth County and northern Davidson County is in the initial planning stages, as its general proposed routing appears on some Winston-Salem Department of Transportation (WSDOT) long-range planning maps.
+A "Southern Beltway" connecting the eastern and western segments in Forsyth County and northern Davidson County is in the initial planning stages, as its general proposed routing had been in appearance in certain Winston-Salem Department of Transportation (WSDOT) long-range planning maps.
 As of January 2007, no preferred alternatives for this southern section have been officially submitted, and NCDOT does not include the Southern Beltway on its vision maps.
 The WSDOT plans for this final section of the beltway to start construction sometime after 2030.
-If completed as planned, the Southern Beltway would serve as a connector for the communities of Midway, Wallburg, and Arcadia and would not necessarily be utilized as a bypass for I-40 due to the freeway's southward dip.
+If completed as planned, the Southern Beltway would serve as a connector for the communities of Midway, Wallburg, and Arcadia.
 The southern section would have an approximate length of 15 mi and would intersect I-285/US 52/NC 8 near its midway point.
-Once the northern segments of the loop are completed, I-40 through Winston-Salem would technically complete the beltway loop without the southern section.
+The southern loop would run parallel with I-40, in which, I-40 is considered to be the current southern "stretch" of the beltway, until the actually southern stretch is considered.